jyn514/jyn514.github.io/content/build system tradeoffs.md

 taxonomies:
   tags:
     - build-systems
+  four-posts-about-build-systems: ["1"]
 description: an overview of what builds for complicated projects have to think about
 ---

-This post is part 1/4 of a series about build systems.
+This post is part 1/4 of [a series about build systems](/four-posts-about-build-systems/).
 The next post is [negative build dependencies](/negative-build-dependencies/).

 ---